Ambulance Car Service

-Volunteers are not paid for their time, however they do receive out of pocket expenses for thier mileage.
+Volunteers are not paid for their time, however they do receive out of pocket expenses for their mileage.

 The basic criteria you need to be considered as a volunteer driver are

-- Be of good character and provide at least one character reference.
+- Be of good character and provide at least two character references/employee reference.

 - Possess a suitable vehicle.